Department of Physical Education and Recreation

 Dr. Carol Cutler.
 Riddick, Chair

 Field House, Room 144E

-While no university degree ensures employment, graduates who have tailored their programs and work experiences to market opportunities have done well in securing relevant career positions.
-It is the department faculty's goal to develop and maintain close ties to the profession to help students become leading candidates for jobs upon graduation.
+Our graduates who have tailored their programs and work experiences to market opportunities have done well in securing relevant career positions.
+It is the Department faculty's goal to develop and maintain close ties to the profession to help students become leading candidates for jobs upon graduation.

 Declaring a Major